Getting Started with Blazor MultiColumn ComboBox in Blazor Web App

 <SfMultiColumnComboBox TItem="string" TValue="string" Placeholder="Select any product"></SfMultiColumnComboBox>

-• Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor MultiColumn ComboBox component in your default web browser.
+Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
+The Blazor MultiColumn ComboBox component will render in your default web browser.

 Blazor MultiColumn ComboBox Component